ibm-cloud-docs/vsrx/readiness_errors.md

 {: #error-1117}
 The host's Ubuntu mirror server is not accessible.
 Retry the operation once the mirror is accessible.

+## Error 1118
+{: #error-1118}
+The vSRX node is not started.
+Start the vSRX VM and retry the operation.

+## Error 1119
+{: #error-1119}
+The vSRX node's VM is running but the node is not accessible via telnet.
+Restart the node and retry the operation.

+## Error 1120
+{: #error-1120}
+The vSRX node does not have a valid license.
+Remove any evaluation licenses and apply a valid license.
+Then retry the operation.
+Refer to [Known limitations for IBM Cloud Juniper vSRX](/docs/vsrx?topic=vsrx-known-limitations-for-ibm-cloud-juniper-vsrx) for more information on identifying and removing the evaluation license.

+## Error 1121
+{: #error-1121}
+License operations against vSRX v15.1 are not supported.
+Upgrade to a newer version of the vSRX.

+## Error 1122
+{: #error-1122}
+An error occurred in the readiness check, try again or contact support.

 ## Error 1124
 {: #error-1124}
 The gateway experienced a precheck setup failure due to a Juniper incompatibility change in version 18.4.
 Specify a vlan-id for each interface configured with vlan-tagging.
 Refer to [Correcting error 1124](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1124) for more information.